SMSLink-ro/Integration-example-of-SMSLink-Live-Update-API/README.md

 ## Featured Functions

-- *$liveUpdate = new SMSLinkLiveUpdate("MyLiveUpdateConnectionID", "MyLiveUpdatePassword");* - Instantiate SMSLinkLiveUpdate class
+- *$liveUpdate = new SMSLinkLiveUpdate("MyLiveUpdateConnectionID", "MyLiveUpdatePassword");* - Instantiates the SMSLinkLiveUpdate class for performing various operations
 - *$liveUpdate->blacklistAdd()* - Adds a Phone Number to the Blacklist in your SMSLink account
 - *$liveUpdate->blacklistRemove()* - Removes a Phone Number from the Blacklist in your SMSLink account
 - *$liveUpdate->isBlacklisted()* - Checks if Phone Number is in the Blacklist in your SMSLink account